deltadanger/mtga-replays/README.md

   - Premium access makes games hidden
 - Search engine
   - Search for games using specific card, for user, with specific game result
-- Option to watch as spectator (no hand is revealed)
+- Option to watch as spectator (no card is revealed)